 - Lectures from distinguished scientists, as well as a moving talk from a patient advocate for those battling cancer;

 - Mentor-escorted tours of the Annual Meeting's scientific exhibits and posters; and

-- A complimentary lunchtime reception, including student poster presentations, information about summer internships, and a very special surprise guest.
+- A complimentary lunchtime reception, including student poster presentations and information about summer internships.

-For those who are interested in participating in this event during the AACR Annual Meeting 2013 in Washington, D.C. on April 8, 2013, registration materials will be available starting in December 2012.
+For those who are interested in participating in this event during the AACR Annual Meeting 2014 in San Diego, CA on April 7, 2014, registration materials will be available starting in December 2013.

 Registration for this event is always free.

 UMDNJ-The Cancer Institute of New Jersey, Newark, NJ

 Donald S. Coffey, Ph.D.